 Beyond features, think about the practical side of implementation.
 Is the software easy to use?
 What kind of training and customer support is available?
 You should also confirm that it integrates smoothly with your other essential financial tools.
 The best way to get a feel for a platform is to take it for a test drive, so always ask for a demo or a trial period before making a final commitment.

-Common Implementation Hurdles to Prepare For
+Common EPM Implementation Hurdles (and How to Avoid Them)

 Switching to a new EPM system is a big step, and like any major project, it can come with a few bumps in the road.
 Knowing what to expect can make the entire process smoother for you and your team.
 By preparing for these common challenges ahead of time, you can create a clear path to a successful implementation.

-Solving Data Quality and Integration Issues
+How to Tackle Data Quality and Integration Challenges

 One of the first hurdles many teams face is data.
 Your information is likely spread across different departments and systems, from accounting software to CRM platforms.
 When these data sources are disconnected, it’s tough to get a consistent, accurate picture of the business.
 Manual data entry and reconciliation only add to the problem, increasing the risk of errors.
 A successful EPM implementation depends on clean, standardized data.
 Look for a platform with robust ETL tools that can automate data extraction and consolidation, ensuring everyone is working from a single source of truth.